Atom-Learning/components/documentation/content/components.navigation.pagination.md

       </Pagination> `} language={"tsx"} />

-      Above is an example of when an array of objects is passed into the `pages` prop instead of a number.
-The objects contain additional data about and how the pagination items should be rendered, whether they should be disabled or marked as completed by the use of a dot under the page number.
+      Above is an example of when we `disabledPages` prop allowing us to render the pagination items for page 1 and 2 as disabled, and using the `indicatedPages` to mark pages 4 and 5 as completed.

       ## API Reference